-One of my primary focus areas has been on securing significant donations from individuals, families, foundations and corporations in support of worthy nonprofit endeavors of all kinds.
+One of my professional areas of focus has been securing significant donations from individuals, families, foundations and corporations in support of worthy nonprofit endeavors of all kinds.
 I have always had an appreciation for donors of all ages.

 Ashley Lutz wrote for Business Insider, “Retailers are alienating the most important customers – and it’s hurting business.”
 Ashley cites Hilary Stout in The New York Times: